Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery: EXPERIMENTAL RESULTS AND ANALYSIS

-In order to verify the effectiveness of the feature fusion scheme of CKDT alone, we compare it with the traditional simple feature fusion methods.
-These methods include feature concatenation (Concat), feature addition (Add), feature weighting (Weight), and feature averaging (Avg).
-For feature weighting, optimal expression is obtained by assigning different weight combinations to multi-modal features.
-The performance comparison is shown in Fig.~\ref{fig2}(a).
-It is worth noting that our fusion module outperform the traditional methods in all evaluation metrics.
+To verify the effectiveness of the feature fusion method in CKDT, we replaced it with feature concatenation (Concat), feature addition (Add), feature weighting (Weight), and feature averaging (Avg).
+For feature weighting, we obtain the optimal expression by assigning different weights to the multi-modal features.

+The experimental results are shown in Fig.~\ref{fig2}.
+In terms of accuracy ranking, the performance of the fusion methods from high to low is Ours, Add, Concat, Avg, and Weight.
+Unexpectedly, the performance of the feature weighting fusion method is the worst, even lower than that of Avg.
+This may be due to the model learning inappropriate modality weights, which leads to relatively poor performance.
+According to previous research, the feature weighting fusion method generally performs well in these traditional feature fusion methods.
+It is worth noting that our fusion module outperforms traditional methods on all evaluation metrics.
+This indicates that the fusion method in CKDT can effectively integrate heterogeneous information on the graph.